 #2 – Partial Book Building

-As the partial book building itself says that issue book built partially, where investment banker only invites bids from the selected group of investors & based on their bids, they take the weighted average of the prices to finalize the cut-off price.
-Then other investors such as retail investors take this cut-off price as a fixed price.
-So, under the partial book-building process, the bidding happens with a selected group of investors.
+As the partial book building says, that issue book is built partially, where the investment banker only invites bids from the selected investors.
+Based on their bids, they take the weighted average of the prices to finalize the cut-off price.
+Then other investors, such as retail investorsRetail InvestorsA retail investor is a non-professional individual investor who tends to invest a small sum in the equities, bonds, mutual funds, exchange-traded funds, and other baskets of securities.
+They often take the services of online or traditional brokerage firms or advisors for investment decision-making., take this cut-off price as a fixed price.
+So, the bidding happens with a selected group of investors under the partial book-building process.

 Advantages of Book Building

-The following are the advantages of the book-building process over a fixed price mechanism.
+The following are the advantages of the book-building process over a fixed price mechanism: –

 - The most efficient way to price the share in the IPO market.